Kaggle Competition: Eedi – Mining Misconceptions in Mathematics

 A separate misconception reference table provides detailed text descriptions for each misconception.

-The task is: given a question–incorrect answer pair, predict the misconception that led to that wrong answer
+So wrap-up, our task is: Given a question–incorrect answer pair, predict the misconception that led to that wrong answer

 We approached the problem with the two-phase pipline: